 2) Important Documents

 By “important documents,” I am referring to papers like your social security card or visa, which can be crucial in situations like getting a job.
-Although many students recognize their importance, they can easily be forgotten at home when focusing on other dorm room items, like mini fridges and bedding sets.
+Although many students recognize their importance, they can easily be forgotten at home when focusing on packing other dorm room items.

-Besides job-related documentation, it is also important to take documents like your health insurance card (in case of a medical emergency).
-Just remember to keep these documents in a safe, secured area.
+Besides job-related documentation, it is also important to take documents like your health insurance card (in case of a medical emergency.
+Remember to keep these documents in a safe, secured area.
 These are items that you do not want to lose.

 3) Emergency Fund

 This may be a bit laughable to some college students, especially since many of us are completely broke.
 I mean, an emergency fund?
 Really?